 - 23 programs offer long-term help to seniors and older adults.

-- 27 residential programs are providing long-term treatment help the LGBTQ
+- 27 residential programs are providing long-term treatment to help the LGBTQ

-- 53 long-term residential centers take private health insurance.
+- 53 residential centers take private health insurance.

-- 72 long-term rehab centers are cash or self-pay.
+- 72 rehab centers are cash or self-pay.

-- 35 long-term programs offer a sliding fee payment scale based on income.
+- 35 programs offer a sliding fee payment scale based on income.

 Numerous long-term drug and alcohol treatment options are available.
 Regardless of your financial situation or the types of drugs you are using, addicted.org will help you find the right program.
 Our addiction professionals are available at any time for more information.

-Here is a list of the different drug treatment programs in Ohio.
+Here is a list of the different drug rehab programs in Ohio.
 The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.

 Drug Rehab Types in Ohio